Marco-IG/marco.github.io/Linux/freeipa.md

 **Why use a Centralized Domain?**

-In a standard environment, every server acts as an island—passwords are stored locally, and each machine must be managed individually.
+In a standard environment, every server acts as an island, passwords are stored locally, and each machine must be managed individually.
 This creates massive administrative overhead and security risks.
 IdM solves this by creating a unified Linux domain where all information is stored in one place and applied uniformly to every machine.

 <br/>